 David Robin, Manager of Safety and Security, Québec City Airport

 A phased upgrade first started with moving all video cameras over to the Omnicast IP video surveillance system of Security Center, and then involved implementing the Synergis IP access control system.
 Today, operators at the Quebec City airport manage over 230 cameras and hundreds of doors, 60 perimeter gates, and over 2000 cardholders from the unified security platform, Security Center.

 Managing all systems from a single platform has helped security and operations officials identify unusual behavior or possible security issues before they escalate into active threats or cause major delays.
 Common bottlenecks at the airport, such as at security screening or curbside pick-up and drop-off areas are actively monitored.
 If lines or cars are backed up, operators can dispatch more staff to help move things along.

-All door events, possible perimeter intrusions or alarms triggered from other specialized systems are sent to operators who can quickly access nearby cameras to see what is happening, and follow detailed procedures to handle various incidents.
+All door events, possible perimeter intrusions or alarms are sent to operators who quickly access nearby cameras to see what is happening, and follow procedures to handle incidents.

 The open-architecture security platform allowed the airport to add biometric iris-scan and fingerprint technologies, enabling multiple layers of authentication and authorization.